StoryWalk at the French Art Colony

 The Library's new StoryWalk title is now on display at the French Art Colony.

-Our next StoryWalk will be available the beginning of October.
+Our next StoryWalk will be available the beginning of September.

 StoryWalk is a way for children and adults to enjoy both the great outdoors and great children's books.
 Follow the pages of the story as you walk from frame to frame along the path.
 StoryWalk promotes literacy, physical activity, and parent/caregiver involvement.